Tugboats fail to dislodge huge ship stuck in Chesapeake Bay

 The grounding of that ship, the Ever Given, disrupted global maritime traffic by blocking a key shipping route for almost a week before it was freed.

-Early Wednesday the vesselfinder website listed the Ever Forward as having a speed of zero knots.
+Early Wednesday, the VesselFinder website listed the Ever Forward as having a speed of zero knots.
 Its status was listed as aground.